oracle/weblogic-kubernetes-operator/site/ingress.md

 # Load balancing with Ingress
-Ingress is the standard approach to hook up and run a load balancer in k8s, as described in [the Ingress doc](https://kubernetes.io/docs/concepts/services-networking/ingress/).
+Ingress is the standard approach to hook up and run a load balancer in k8s.
+Pls see detail in [the Ingress doc](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-## Interface between Ingress load balancer and WebLogic domains
+## WebLogic domains as backends of Ingress

 In Ingress a backend is defined as [a k8s service](https://kubernetes.io/docs/concepts/services-networking/service/), more specifically, a combination of a `serviceName` and a `servicePort`.
 A WebLogic domain is a backend of the load balancer.
 When the WebLogic operator creates a WebLogic domain, it always creates a k8s service for each WebLogic cluster in the domain.
 With the proper label selector defined in the generated service, the service contains all-and-only the running WebLogic server pods within the cluster.